-I am currently a formal verification expert at Certora, Inc..
+I am currently the VP Research & Development at Certora, Inc..
+In this capacity, I have found multiple bugs in the Solidity compiler’s output, which you can read all about on medium.
 This is my personal/academic homepage; if you want to reach out about smart contracts or the blockchain: don’t.

 I was formerly a post-doctoral researcher at Kyoto University in the lab of Prof. Atsushi Igarashi.
 I graduated with a PhD in March 2019 from the Computer Science and Engineering department at the University of Washington.